Jun10ng/Zeonll.com/about.md

 ## Work Exp
 In 2019, I worked as an intern at Luckin Coffee Network Security Group.

 From 2020/07 to the present, I have been working at ShenZhen Shopee where has a lot of excellent colleagues worthy I study, and I like Shopee's management and work culture.
-But since the beginning of 2021, Shopee expand its workforce, the work-life balance work culture is slowly decaying.

 ## At the end